FireChickenProductivity/TalonVoiceDiagramDrawing/README.md

 Saying "cross out (position specifier)" draws an x at the specified position.
 The word out is optional.

+Saying "arrowhead new (an integer number specifying the angle in which the arrowhead should point in degrees)" will draw an arrowhead pointing in the specified direction.
+The word new is optional.

 # Text
 Saying "text" creates a text field at the cursor's location.